ulfben/cpp_prngs/README.md

 And so; if you're making games and need your random number generator to be:

-- small (16 or 32 bytes) and [*fast*](https://quick-bench.com/q/ZSBTxZHWDN34Im2Y6_4rEx9Xbpc)
+- small (16 or 32 bytes) and [*fast*](https://quick-bench.com/q/uYxo_h6epOVq4XRf-qHr0MzJF4g)
 - deterministic across platforms (e.g., *portable!*)
 - easy to seed
 - feature-rich (ints, floats, coin flip, ranges, pick-from-collection, etc.)
 - executable at compile time
 - [compatible](https://en.cppreference.com/w/cpp/named_req/UniformRandomBitGenerator) with all of your favorite STL algorithms and distributions (`std::shuffle`, `std::sample`, `std::*_distribution`, etc.)

-...just go ahead and copy-paste one of these engines and the `random.hpp` interface, and go forth and prosper.
+... go ahead and copy-paste any of these engines and the `random.hpp` interface, and go forth and prosper.
 Let me know if you find bugs or add any cool new features!

 ---